 There seems to be no evidence to support the story that a murder happened in the house, but Colonel Elihu Phillips, who built it in 1853, seems to have been cursed from birth.

-My connection with the Witherell House began with a trespassing escapade in 1999 and the discovery of an unusual item hidden inside the house.
+My connection with the Witherell House began in 1999 with the discovery of an unusual item hidden inside the house.
 I’ve been researching its fascinating history and lore ever since.

 Read more about the Witherell House here: